PatrickMcGrath29/thegoodland/content/quotes/0tr4ztfgn7.md

   to live with him forever and ever.

   Surely if thus thou believest, and livest, thy life is comfortable, and thy death will be sweet; if there be any heaven upon earth, thou wilt find it in the practice and exercise of this gospel duty, in "Looking unto Jesus."
 referenceId: ZEJvDSyAST
+createdDate: '2025-03-29T04:14:18.357Z'
 ---